 The Chair will appoint a secretary who is responsible for secretariat support.
-Papers will normally be available at least seven days in advance of a meeting.
-Draft minutes will normally be available within seven days of a given meeting.
-Unconfirmed minutes will be distributed to members thereafter for approval at the next meeting.
+Papers are normally available at least seven days in advance of a meeting.
+Draft minutes are normally available within seven days of a given meeting.
+Unconfirmed minutes are distributed to members thereafter for approval at the next meeting.

 The Terms of Reference of the Course Development and Advisory Sub-Committees may be reviewed from time to time.
-Any proposed amendments will require approval by the Academic Board.
+Any proposed amendments require approval by the Academic Board.